derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-04/04/2025 16:20:13 : 3 Database Admins walked into a NoSQL bar.
+05/04/2025 16:19:10 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-'Knock, knock.'
-'Who's there?' ... very long pause ...
-'Java.'
+Optimist: The glass is half full.
+Pessimist: The glass is half empty.
+Programmer: The glass is twice as large as necessary.
 <!-- replace-with-joke ends -->